-- 4 large Eggland's Best egg yolks
+- 4 large egg yolks

 - 2/3 cup (134g) granulated sugar

-- zest from 3 lemons
+- lemon zest from 2 lemons

-- 1/3 cup (80ml) fresh lemon juice (about 3 lemons)1
+- 1/3 cup (80ml) fresh lemon juice (about 3 lemons)

 - 1/8 teaspoon salt

-- 6 Tablespoons (86g) unsalted butter, softened to room temperature2
+- 6 Tablespoons (86g) unsalted butter, softened to room temperature

 - Fill the bottom pot of your double boiler with 1-2 inches of water.
 Place on high heat.
 Once the water begins to boil, reduce heat to low to keep the water at a simmer.

-- Make ahead tip: Refrigerate the curd for up to about 10 days.
+Make ahead tip: Refrigerate the curd for up to about 10 days.
 For longer storage, you can freeze the curd up to 3-6 months.
 Simply thaw in the refrigerator overnight before enjoying.

 - Do not use bottled lemon juice.
 Use fresh-squeezed lemon juice.